airbytehq/airbyte/docs/career-and-open-positions/founding-developer-evangelist.md

 ## **Description**

-As our Founding Developer Evangelist, you will have two focus:
+As our Founding Developer Advocate, you will have three focus \(prioritized\):

-1. Generating awareness about Airbyte, by contributing and participating in guides, tutorials, webinars, meetups, conference panels, anything of value to the ecosystem
+1. Helping us providing the best developer experience through our documentation and tutorials
 2. Engaging with our users and contributors, so they become evangelists outside the company.
+3. Generating awareness about Airbyte, by contributing and participating in guides, tutorials, webinars, meetups, conference panels, anything of value to the ecosystem.

-As the first member of our developer evangelism team, you will work closely with the founders to collaborate and connect with our community.
+As the first member of our developer relationship team, you will work closely with the founders to collaborate and connect with our community.
 You shouldn’t be afraid to be hands-on, you might write sample code, set up our swag program, etc.

 ## **Responsibilities**

+* Help us provide the most frictionless experience to our audience, by constantly improving our documentation and tutorials
-* Reach mass developers by creating unique content that educates the ecosystem
+* Educate users through unique tutorials that educate the ecosystem and help us increase our reach
+* Organize or participate to \(online or offline\) events to give Airbyte a voice
 * Lead the conversation around the latest technology advancements and best practices in the developer community
-* Contribute to relevant open source projects, in order to give Airbyte a voice and front seat access to the developments in our space of interest
 * Channel information back to product and engineering about your learnings being an active contributor in the community
 * Be a force in the community!